California Sea Lion Facts

 As a result, males average significantly larger than females.
 Males attain an average length of about 7.9 ft (2.4 m) and a weight of roughly 770 lb (350 kg).
 Females average 5.9 ft (1.8 m) in length and only 220 lb (100 kg) in weight.
 Exceptional individuals do exist, however.

-Additionally, while both genders display long narrow muzzles, other features of the head and face differ.
+While both genders display long narrow muzzles, in contrast, other features of the head and face differ.
 The males of the California Sea Lion also distinguish themselves by developing a protruding crest with a patch of white hair, and also small manes.

 - Kingdom: Animali